 There is a fee of $55 for lost or replacement diplomas.

-The Health Center will charge a student’s account, or a student may pay directly, for immunizations, lab work and prescriptions.
+Health Services will charge a student’s account, or a student may pay directly, for immunizations, lab work and prescriptions.

-Late Cancel/No Show Fines: The Health and Counseling Centers assess a fine for students who no show for appointments, cancel a scheduled appointment less than 24 hours in advance or who arrive later than 15 minutes after their scheduled appointment time.
-Students receive a warning for their first missed appointment for each academic year and are charged $30 for each subsequent infraction.
-Missed appointments are counted separately for the Health and Counseling Centers.
+Late Cancel/No Show Fines: Health Services and Counseling Services assess a fine for students who no show for appointments, cancel a scheduled appointment less than 24 hours in advance or who arrive later than 15 minutes after their scheduled appointment time.
+Students receive a warning for their first missed appointment for each academic year and are charged $50 for each subsequent infraction.
+Missed appointments are counted separately for the Health Services and Counseling Services.

 A fee of $35 is charged to replace lost or stolen student IDs.
 If an ID card has been damaged, it can be brought to the Business Operations Office in AUC 207 for replacement.

 A one-time matriculation fee is charged to all degree-seeking students in their first term.
 The fee, $260 for undergraduates and $205 for graduates, covers the creation of the academic record, new student orientation, and academic ceremonies.
 This fee cannot be waived.

 On the Road is an orientation program expected of all new students.
 Select On the Road trips include nominal fees that are noted at the time of trip registration.
 When requesting to participate in On the Road trips with fees, students agree to incur that the trip’s fee will be billed to their student account by Student Involvement and Leadership.

 Parking on the PLU campus is by decal only.
 Students must register their vehicles within 48 hours of the vehicle being brought to campus.
 Registration decal rates are published at www.plu.edu/campus-safety/parking/.
 Failure to register will result in a fine.

 These fees are charged in addition to tuition.
 All fees are non-refundable.